Force field (chemistry): Parameterization

-Parameterization

-Historically, many approaches to parameterization of a forcefield have been employed.
-Numerous classical forcefields relied on relatively intransparent parameterization protocols, for example, using approximate quantum mechanical calculations, often in the gas phase, with the expectation of some correlation with condensed phase properties and empirical modifications of potentials to match experimental observables.
-The protocols may not be reproducible and semi-automation often played a role to generate parameters, optimizing for speedy parameter generation and wide coverage, and not for chemical consistency, interpretability, reliability, and sustainability.

-Similar, even more automated tools have become recently available to parameterize new force fields and assist users to develop their own parameter sets for chemistries which are not parameterized to date.
+Heuristic force field parametrization procedures have been very successful for many years, but recently criticized since they are usually not fully automated and therefore subject to some subjectivity of the developers, which also brings problems regarding the reproducibility of the parametrization procedure.

 Efforts to provide open source codes and methods include openMM and openMD.
 The use of semi-automation or full automation, without input from chemical knowledge, is likely to increase inconsistencies at the level of atomic charges, for the assignment of remaining parameters, and likely to dilute the interpretability and performance of parameters.

-The Interface force field (IFF) assumes one single energy expression for all compounds across the periodic (with 9-6 and 12-6 LJ options) and utilizes rigorous validation with standardized simulation protocols that enable full interpretability and compatibility of the parameters, as well as high accuracy and access to unlimited combinations of compounds.
+Force field databases

+A large number of force fields has been published in the past decades - mostly in scientific publications.
+In recent years, some databases have attempted to collect, categorize and make force fields digitally available.
+Therein, different databases focus on different types of force fields.
+For example, the openKim database focuses on interatomic functions describing the individual interactions between specific elements.
+The TraPPE database focuses on transferable force fields of organic molecules (developed by the Siepmann group).
+The MolMod database focuses on molecular and ionic force fields (both component-specific and transferable).

-Transferability
+Transferability and mixing function types

 Functional forms and parameter sets have been defined by the developers of interatomic potentials and feature variable degrees of self-consistency and transferability.
-When functional forms of the potential terms vary, the parameters from one interatomic potential function can typically not be used together with another interatomic potential function.
+When functional forms of the potential terms vary or are mixed, the parameters from one interatomic potential function can typically not be used together with another interatomic potential function.
 In some cases, modifications can be made with minor effort, for example, between 9-6 Lennard-Jones potentials to 12-6 Lennard-Jones potentials.
 Transfers from Buckingham potentials to harmonic potentials, or from Embedded Atom Models to harmonic potentials, on the contrary, would require many additional assumptions and may not be possible.

+In many cases, force fields can be straight forwardly combined.
+Yet, often, additional specifications and assumptions are required.